browsh-org/browsh/README.md

 ```

 ##Usage
-On your remote server:
+On your remote server (this will pull the docker image the first time you issue it):
 ```
 docker run --rm -it \
   -p 7777:7777 -p 60010-60020:60010-60020/udp \
   -v ~/.ssh/authorized_keys:/root/.ssh/authorized_keys \
-  texttop sh
+  tombh/texttop sh
 ```
 Note that this assumes you already have SSH setup on your server and that you have your public key there.
 Password
 logins work fine too.